Staying frosty: 42nd SFS provide ice vests to defenders

 |0

-This work, Staying frosty: 42nd SFS provide ice vests to defenders [Image 5 of 5], by SrA Tanner Doerr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Staying frosty: 42nd SFS provide ice vests to defenders, by SrA Tanner Doerr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.